RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

 ^^^^^^^^^^^^^^^^^

 For each LAB area, the :tt:`PI` is the owner of the space.
-There are two Unix groups pre-defined for all labs:
+There are two Unix groups predefined for all labs:

 * :tt:`pi_lab`: Only the lab owner is in this group
 * :tt:`pi_lab_share`: All members of the lab including the lab owner.